 The beauty is, each person only has one task per day, and each task has really clear boundaries.
 Several days a week, the girls’ task is either to clean up the living room or to clean up the play room.
 They know exactly where they are supposed to be working, and they know what everything should look like when they’re done.

 That’s not to say that my kids are exempt from doing anything besides their daily chore.
 Often, they’ll be asked to put their clean clothes away after I fold them or to wipe down the table after dinner.
 They know that they can be asked to do a few other small things each day.

-The chore chart keeps us encouraged and motivated
+A family responsibility chart keeps you encouraged and motivated

 Now, there are always at least a few rooms I can look at and feel good about.
 The living room (before, one of the biggest eyesores) is cleaned at least every other day.
 And since there’s not so much “stuff” in the floor, I can actually vacuum without having to work around toys and remote controls.